mbcrump/mbcrump-blog/_posts/2018-03-11-azure-tips-and-tricks101.md

 [TOC subject to change]

-* [Today - 01 Local Setup - SQL Server](http://www.michaelcrump.net/azure-tips-and-tricks101/) - Locally connect a front-end website to an API, and connect the API to a SQL Server.
+* [01 Today - Local Setup - SQL Server](http://www.michaelcrump.net/azure-tips-and-tricks101/) - Locally connect a front-end website to an API, and connect the API to a SQL Server.
+* [02 Local Setup - Visual Studio and Swagger](http://www.michaelcrump.net/azure-tips-and-tricks102/) - Continue Part 1 and use a local instance of Visual Studio and Swagger to communicate to our db.
-* 02 Swagger - Learn how to use Swagger for API management
+* 03 Swagger - Learn how to use Swagger for API management
-* 03 Dapper - Learn how to use Dapper micro-ORM to access to database
+* 04 Dapper - Learn how to use Dapper micro-ORM to access to database
-* 04a Azure Deployment - Deploy the SQL database to Azure manually
+* 05a Azure Deployment - Deploy the SQL database to Azure manually
-* 04b Azure Deployment - Deploy the front-end Web App and API App to Azure manually
+* 05b Azure Deployment - Deploy the front-end Web App and API App to Azure manually
-* 05 Adding project to VSTS with Git - I will show you how create a free VSTS account and how to use Git to add your project to VSTS
+* 06 Adding project to VSTS with Git - I will show you how create a free VSTS account and how to use Git to add your project to VSTS
-* 06 VSTS Continuous Integration - Setup a CI Process in VSTS
+* 07 VSTS Continuous Integration - Setup a CI Process in VSTS
-* 07 VSTS Continuous Deployment - Setup a CD Process in VSTS (automated deploy to Azure)
+* 08 VSTS Continuous Deployment - Setup a CD Process in VSTS (automated deploy to Azure)
-* 08 Cleanup - Cleanup and delete the Azure resources created in this tutorial.
+* 09 Cleanup - Cleanup and delete the Azure resources created in this tutorial.

 Keep in mind : While we won't be going into the deep specifics of how to code, you should be able to use this guide to look at several parts of the Azure technology stack and how you can best implement them in your organization.